A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Overview of common mixing methods

 \subsection{Pre-mixed (PM)}

-In the pre-mixed (PM) method, the VMRs of each species is known in advance at each T-p point, typically from pre-calculated chemical equilibrium calculations.
-K-tables can then be made from the cross-section data weighted by the VMR for specific T-p points, which can then be interpolated to the conditions present in each of the atmospheric layers.
+In the pre-mixed (PM) method, the VMRs of each species are known in advance at each T-p point, typically from pre-calculated chemical equilibrium calculations.
+K-tables can then be made from the cross-section data weighted by the VMR of each species for a two-dimensional set of T-p points.
+These tables can then be later interpolated to the T-p conditions present in each of the atmospheric layers.
 PM tables are typically very accurate as no further assumptions are made beyond the correlated-k assumption, although care must be taken that interpolation errors do not affect the accuracy of the RT calculation \citep[e.g.][]{Amundsen2017}.
-However, pre-mixed tables are inflexible in regards to the VMR of each species, making them unsuitable for calculations where the VMR is changing in a non-equilibrium fashion, such as in thermokinetic or photochemical modelling.
-Some examples of sub-stellar atmosphere models that have used pre-mixed k-table opacities are \citet{Showman2009, Kataria2013, Baudino2015, Lee2021, Marley2021} and \citet{Mukherjee2023}.
+However, PM tables are inflexible in regards to the VMR of each species, making them unsuitable for calculations where the VMR is changing in a non-equilibrium fashion, such as in thermokinetic or photochemical modelling.
+Some examples of substellar atmosphere models that have used PM opacities are \citet{Showman2009, Kataria2013, Baudino2015, Lee2021, Marley2021} and \citet{Mukherjee2023}.